 For loose leaves or powder, use 1 teaspoon for every 8 ounces of water.
 For gyokuro, use double the amount as normal Sencha leaves — 2 teaspoons for every 8 ounces of water.

 The Sencha brewing process consists of heating the teaware before actually brewing the tea.
 Start by boiling water and cooling to about 150 to 170 F. You can use a temperature controlled tea kettle for the most accurate results or boil water and use a thermometer.
 Pour the hot water into your tea cup and back into the kettle.
 Repeat this process 2 or 3 times.

 Sencha tea is best brewed using lower water temperatures.
 Boiling water can result in astringent and bitter flavors.
 Aim to use water between 150 and 170 F for Sencha tea.
 Allow the Sencha leaves to steep for 1 minute.
+Longer steeping times will cause the tea leaves to develop bitter flavors.
 Gyokuro and higher quality green teas are best brewed at much lower temperatures — around 104 to 140 F. Gyokuro should steep a little longer so aim for 90 seconds.